 While perhaps not as exciting as the other consumer-facing events, the fourth edition of the Luxury Symposium, hosted by the French Chamber of Industry and Commerce in Hong Kong, was no less exclusive, bringing together some of the industry’s biggest names.
 On January 20, over 200 decision-makers from brands and retailers in the greater APAC region gathered in Hong Kong to learn about the future of China’s luxury market.
 Despite being aptly titled “Disruption and challenges: Where luxury goes next,” the symposium couldn’t have possibly foreseen all the obstacles to come.
 Nevertheless, many of the key takeaways hold true, particularly regarding the importance of retail innovation and young consumers.
 Read more here.

 Though not a luxury event, the number of luxury brands participating this year doubled to 200, and many of them won big.
 Fashion heavyweights like Burberry, Coach, and Balenciaga all performed well, with the latter exceeding an entire day of sales at Alibaba’s 618 Mid-Year Shopping Festival in just 10 minutes.
 Meanwhile, Michael Kors broke $100 million, and Cartier sold a $28-million necklace.
 Living up to its reputation as the “Super Bowl of e-commerce,” Singles’ Day also tapped big stars and KOLs for musical performances and livestreams to help drive engagement.
-If anything, it seemed that pent-up demand from the pandemic worked in the shopping festival’s favor, leading to record-breaking sales on November 11.
+If anything, the pent-up demand from the pandemic worked in the shopping festival’s favor, leading to record-breaking sales on November 11.
 Read more here.

 While the big four fashion weeks fared well despite canceled shows and other pandemic-related challenges, Shanghai was the only fully physical fashion week of the season, hosting 90 runway shows.
 Though it was missing its usual lineup of global star attendees and brands, Spring 2021 made up for it by inviting many of China’s fashion elite, including the actress Fan Bingbing and former Vogue China editor Angelica Cheung.
 The Green Carpet Fashion Award also had its world premiere at the event.
 And although COVID-19 has forced many activities to go digital, Shanghai Fashion Week signals the staying power of China’s industry and the continued allure of the physical runaway.
 Read more here.